Alan Hardaker: Later years

-In 1977, Hardaker published his autobiography, Hardaker of the League, which he co-wrote with former BBC Radio football correspondent Bryon Butler and in 1979 he was made director general of the Football League, continuing to serve there until his sudden death from a heart attack in 1980.
+In 1977, Hardaker published his autobiography, Hardaker of the League, which he co-wrote with former BBC Radio football correspondent Bryon Butler and in 1979 he was made Director General of the Football League, remaining in the role until his sudden death from a heart attack in 1980.

-The Alan Hardaker Trophy was commissioned in 1990 as the award to be presented to the "man of the match" at each Football League Cup Final since that time.
-Hardaker's great-grandson, Tom Coyle, presented the trophy at the 2004 Final between Bolton Wanderers and Middlesbrough.
+The Alan Hardaker Trophy was commissioned in 1990 as the award to be presented to the "man of the match" at each subsequent League Cup final.
+Hardaker's great-grandson, Tom Coyle, presented the trophy at the 2004 final between Bolton Wanderers and Middlesbrough.

 In 2011, Hardaker was portrayed by actor Neil Dudgeon in United, a BBC TV drama centred on the 1958 Munich air disaster involving Manchester United.